-SF Zine Fest seeks to advance the do-it-yourself ethos by fostering community throughout the San Francisco Bay Area.
-In a weekend long event we celebrate and support independent writers, artists, and creators allowing them to share their work with an ever-growing audience in workshops, exhibitions and public events.
+Founded in 2001, San Francisco Zine Fest seeks to advance the do-it-yourself ethos by fostering community throughout the Bay Area.
+In our annual festival and its accompanying panels and workshops, we celebrate and support independent writers, artists and creators, allowing them to share their work with an ever-growing audience in exhibitions and public events.

 San Francisco Zine Fest is a member of the Intersection Incubator, a program of Intersection for the Arts providing fiscal sponsorship, networking and consulting for artists.
 The views and opinions expressed by the member projects and their artist/participants do not reflect or represent the views and opinions held by Intersection for the Arts.